 - When making the sauce, taste it and adjust the seasoning for the best flavor.

-- Change up the ingredients!
-You can add ham or bacon and sway cheddar cheese for the Parmesan.
-Add cayenne pepper or a dash of hot sauce for a bit of heat.
+- You can change up the ingredients!
+You can add baked ham or bacon and switch cheddar cheese for the Parmesan.
+Add cayenne pepper or a dash of hot sauce for some heat.

 Frequently Asked Questions And Answers